andreraica/StarWarsSupply/README.md

 * This project implements all the mensurable tests in the scope
 * Using Moq & Stubs to emulate injections and isolating the tests

+**Packages:**
+* Moq
+* xUnit
+* Newtonsoft.Json
+* SimpleInjector
+* Others .net Core Packages...

 ### Next Steps Todo

  - Intercept exceptions
  - Think about change to Async Methods when consuming multiple SWAPI paged result
- - Add API resources and middleware Swagger
+ - Add middleware Swagger
+ - Adjust to read AppSettings.json
  - Add coverage tests remaining Tiers

 License